niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/unity-editor-introduction.md

 Keep in mind, you can save multiple layouts for different workflows- have a workflow completely dedicated to animation or compositing.

-#### Chef's Special
+???+ tip
     I personally find the default layout annoying, since you have to drag your mouse across the entire screen to go back and forth between the Hierarchy and the Inspector windows- something I do often.

     My 'Right-Heavy' layout moves the Hierarchy to be docked just left of the Inspector, which also gives me a nice and large dock for the Scene and Game views.

     Additionally, I often use Editor scripts which may print to the Console while I am in edit mode, so I split the Console and Project windows into two docks along the bottom so they are always open.

 ![Picture of my 'Right-Heavy' Layout](./unity-editor-introduction-res/right-heavy-layout.png)